casey/degenerate/README.md

 ```

 `COMMAND`s may take zero or more `:`-separated arguments, and are currently
 undocumented.
-The best way to learn about them is to peruse the
+The best way to learn what they do is to peruse the [images
-[images tests](images).
+tests](images).
 The name of each image is the `degenerate` program that
 produced it.
 The image tests are reproduced below, with each proceeded by its
 `degenerate` invocation.